Digital Advertising Alliance of Canada: The AdChoices program in Canada

-Advertising Standards Canada (ASC) implements the accountability program, which involves monitoring participants and providing guidance to bring companies into compliance with the principles.
+Advertising Standards Canada (ASC) leveraged accountability by monitoring participants and providing guidance to aid companies to comply with the principles.
 ASC also compiles reports about the AdChoices program in Canada.

-The Executive Director of the DAAC is Julie Ford.

 Political Ads Program

 In June 2019, the DAAC announced the Political Ads Program in Canada, an ad transparency platform for political advertisers.

 OPC Research Study on OBA

 In June 2015, the Office of the Privacy Commissioner of Canada released a research study of the Canadian digital ad industry, to see how their guidelines for online behavioural advertising were being adhered to.
 The OPC study found that notice of OBA and opt-out was given to web users 96% of the time – primarily by way of the AdChoices icon, but they did recommend some improvements, such as ensuring all targeted ads have notice on them and the ability to opt out, companies avoid targeting based on sensitive topics, and closely monitor their use of retargeting.